Looking for instagrammable things to do in Kyoto?

 After you capture a cool shot, you may like to caption your pics with some fun Japan Quotes!

 5 Instagrammable Things to do in Kyoto: Best Photo Spots in Kyoto

-In a city with 1600 temples and 400 shrines, Kyoto is not short on things to do.
+In a city with 1600 temples and 400 shrines, Kyoto is not short on things to do to keep yourself occupied on romantic getaways in Japan.
 However, in a city with attractions in abundance, it is hard to know what are the ‘must see’ attractions to prioritise.
 Here are what we thought were the 5 Best (And Most Instagrammable) Things to do in Kyoto.

 1. Visit Arashiyama

 In our opinion, Arashiyama (嵐山) is one of the best 5 things to do in Kyoto as you could easily spend a full day walking around the Arashiyama area and not get bored.